TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/CSS/README.md

 # CSS Questions

-* :sunglasses: What is the difference between classes and ID's in CSS?
+* :confused: What is the difference between classes and ID's in CSS?

 * :confused: What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?